QUICK ANSWER

 Methodology

-This article was built from the current DBPR Florida Real Estate Sales Associate Candidate Information Booklet, the DBPR Florida Real Estate Law Book, current Florida Statutes, Florida Administrative Code rule pages, HUD fair housing guidance, CFPB mortgage-law resources, and the existing Pass Florida topic cluster.
+This article was reviewed against the current Department of Business and Professional Regulation (DBPR) Florida Real Estate Sales Associate Candidate Information Booklet, the DBPR Florida Real Estate Law Book, current Florida Statutes, Florida Administrative Code rule pages, Florida Department of Revenue 2026 homestead guidance, HUD fair housing guidance, CFPB RESPA / Regulation Z / ECOA resources, EPA lead-based paint disclosure guidance, and the existing Pass Florida topic cluster as of the June 26, 2026 review.
+The post is scheduled for re-verification by December 26, 2026 on a 6-month regulatory cadence to match the F.S.
+Chapter 475, F.A.C.
+61J2, DBPR Candidate Information Booklet, and annual Florida Department of Revenue homestead updates.
 The article prioritizes laws based on exam weight, frequency of scenario testing, and whether the law creates a deadline, disclosure, duty, rate, protected class, or prohibited act.
+The 4-step law triage, official source map, 48-hour priority list, and Memorize/Recognize/Skim framework are independent Pass Florida pedagogy derived from common candidate mistakes, not DBPR or Florida Real Estate Commission (FREC) test frameworks.

 This is exam-prep education for Florida sales associate candidates.
-It is not legal advice and is not a substitute for the 63-hour pre-license course, continuing education, broker guidance, or legal counsel.
+It is not legal advice and is not a substitute for the FREC-approved 63-hour pre-license course, continuing education, broker guidance, or qualified Florida real estate counsel.

 Sources